 Law: Michigan uses the code sections under Act 386 of 1998, Part 5, Durable Power of Attorney and Designation of Patient Advocate to address medical powers of attorney.

-- Michigan (Financial) Power of Attorney Form: A financial power of attorney form addresses other aspects of your life that are not related to healthcare, such as real estate, bank accounts, and insurance.
+- MI (Financial) Power of Attorney Form: This legal document addresses other aspects of your life that are not related to healthcare, such as real estate, bank accounts, and insurance.

 How to Fill in a Medical Power of Attorney in Michigan

-Your Michigan medical power of attorney form should follow the basic requirements set out in the Michigan MPOA Code.
+Your Medical Power of Attorney form should follow the basic requirements set out in the Michigan MPOA Code.
 The steps below will help you complete the form.

 Step 1: Choose an agent